I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 - Sherwin Williams Copper Harbor SW 6634

-Green can be a very soothing color.
+Green paint colors can be a very soothing color.
 A subtle sage green can be the perfect color choice when you want that pop just with a little less pizzaz.
 Sage green works notably well with white, cream, putty/gray, and the classic red brick homes.

 Make your sage green front door pop with the right outdoor accessories.
 Add a playful wreath to your front door to give it an extra dose of charm.